 G. de P. — I always feel when I listen to your discussions as though I were learning things; but one thought struck me, Companions, a general background of thought as it were appeared in my mind after listening to this discussion, and it is this: I think there is a misunderstanding possibly amongst us all, of what we mean when we speak of Light.
 I would call this to your attention with some emphasis.
 Many people seem to think that Light is illumination, on account of the fact that whenever we turn a knob or press a switch, light springs forth and gives us illumination.
 Now, illumination is reflected radiation lying within such wave-lengths as our eyes have been evolved to sense.
 That is only one octave of light, so to speak, or possibly two or three octaves.
 But that is not Light truly, that is merely illumination brought about by light.

 Light is invisible; light per se is darkness.
 Light is radiation, an energy, a force; and we do not see radiation until it is reflected from things and becomes illumination.
 Take the light, the radiation, streaming out from the Sun, that glorious sphere.
-As it passes through space, it illuminates only when its rays strike an object which reflects the radiation; and we call that reflexion illumination, or more popularly light.
+As it passes through space, it illuminates only when its rays strike an object which reflects the radiation; and we call that reflection illumination, or more popularly light.
 The light of the Sun is invisible, per se.
 It is darkness.
 Is that thought clear?
-It is only when the radiation is reflected from some object that we can see the light as luminosity, and only then when the reflexion is vibrational within a certain very small reach along the gamut of radiational vibrations, a very small part; and this is why H. P. B. spoke of Absolute Light, radiation per se, or the substance of radiation, as 'Darkness.'
+It is only when the radiation is reflected from some object that we can see the light as luminosity, and only then when the reflection is vibrational within a certain very small reach along the gamut of radiational vibrations, a very small part; and this is why H. P. B. spoke of Absolute Light, radiation per se, or the substance of radiation, as ‘Darkness.’
 They are the same.